histopathai/image-processing-service/README.md

-# 🧠 Medical Image Annotator - Image Processing Service
+# 🧠 Image Processing Service

 This is a Go-based microservice for processing medical whole slide images (WSIs).
 It supports tasks such as: